CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessagepriority.md

 ---
 title: "EmailMessagePriority"
 linkTitle: "EmailMessagePriority"
-description: "Used to define the priority of an email."
+description: "Defines the priority of an email."
 ---

 # {{% param title %}}